MaxieHelenBichmann/MolSim-WS25-GroupD/README.md

 0. Make sure to be in the project root.

-1. Configure the project with cmake by running these commands:
+1. Configure the project with CMake by running these commands:

     ```
     mkdir build && cd build
     ccmake ..
     ```

+2. Now you can interactively change the options.
     <details><summary>Configure Options</summary>
     - <b>ENABLE_TESTING</b> enables all tests.<br />
     - <b>ENABLE_BENCHMARK</b> enables benchmarking. (<b>BENCHMARK_DOWNLOAD_DEPENDENCIES</b> should also be enabled)<br />